-American bugbane or fairy candles, provides flower for pollinating insects in the fall.
-It produces tall stalks that are topped by cream color feathery flower spikes.
-It flowers about the same time as asters which makes it a very valuable plant to add interest in the garden as things are generally winding down.
+American bugbane or fairy candles, provides flowers for pollinating insects in the fall.
+It produces tall stalks that are topped by cream colored feathery flower spikes.
+It flowers about the same time as asters, which makes it a very valuable plant to add interest in the garden as things are generally winding down.

-The plant shape resembles black cohosh but the leaves are shaped more like that of a maple.
-The leaves around the base of the plant form a bush about one to 2 feet tall.
-The flower stalks of American bane grow up from the dense foliage of the plant.
-The flowers stalks grow 3 to 5 feet.
+The plant shape resembles Black Cohosh but the leaves are shaped more like a maple.
+The leaves around the base of the plant form a bush about 1 to 2 feet tall.
+The flower stalks of American Bugbane grow up from the dense foliage of the plant.
+The flower stalks grow 3 to 5 feet.
 Butterflies, flies, bees and other pollinating insects are attracted to bugbane.

 Limited Stock - Contact for Availability